brainstormforce/wp-spectra/readme.txt

 == Credits ==

-The awesome React FontIconPicker is developed by [Alessandro Benoit](http://codeb.it/) & [Swashata](https://github.com/swashata).Our external packages uses [Rating Star Component](https://github.com/n49/react-stars) that are distributed under the terms of the ISC.While [Slick](https://github.com/akiran/react-slick) and [Striptags](https://github.com/ericnorris/striptags) is distributed under the terms of the MIT.
+The awesome React FontIconPicker is developed by [Alessandro Benoit](http://codeb.it/) & [Swashata](https://github.com/swashata).
+Our external packages uses [Rating Star Component](https://github.com/n49/react-stars) that are distributed under the terms of the ISC.
+While [Slick](https://github.com/akiran/react-slick) and [Striptags](https://github.com/ericnorris/striptags) is distributed under the terms of the MIT.

 == Screenshots ==